Posts

 Sunday School Aide Johanna Narruhn

-What I’m Thinking: Promise and Fulfillment
+What I’m Thinking: Expanding Grace

 Here’s a transcript: